vinisalazar/python-analise-de-dados/_episodes/13-encerramento.md

 ---
-title: Data Ingest and Visualization - Matplotlib and Pandas
+title: Encerramento
-teaching: 40
+teaching: 0
-exercises: 65
+exercises: 0
 questions:
     - "What other tools can I use to create plots apart from ggplot?"
     - "Why should I use Python to create plots?"